vdim/yz/doc/TESTING.md

 Example of a scenario may be something like this:

-1. Execute first seven steps from testing section.
+1. Execute first eight steps from testing section.

 2. Generate H2 databases with 10000 and 20000 elements:
 <pre><code>vdim:~/yz/test$ ./cr_db.sh -d h2 -n "10000 20000" </code></pre>